mltomlins0n/nasa-apod-bot/README.md

 `!apod` - Get today's Astronomy Pic of the Day.

-`!archive` - Get every pic from today's date to the date of the first submission (16/06/1995) **WARNING - This will return over 9000 results and spam the channel for about 3 hours.
+`!archive` - Get every pic from today's date to the date of the first submission (16/06/1995) **WARNING - This will return over 9000 results and spam the channel for about 3 hours, if it doesn't hit the API call limit first.
 I only made this command to see if I could.**

 `!random` - Get a random image from the archive.